Low Back Pain

 1. How many sessions does it take to see improvement?

 The number and frequency of sessions are determined by the severity, duration and nature of the condition.
-Significant improvement is usually seen in a cycle of 4 to 6 sessions.
-However, to maintain and enhance the results, it is recommended to undergo additional maintenance sessions at regular intervals, which are individually assessed, and based on the progression of the condition and the needs of the body.
+Significant improvement is usually observed over a course of 4 to 6 sessions.
+However, to maintain and enhance the results additional maintenance sessions at regular intervals are recommended.
+These are individually tailed to the progression of the condition and the needs of the body.

 2. Is the treatment combined with other methods?

-Yes.
-Treatment is effectively combined with other methods such as kinesiotherapy to improve mobility, muscle strengthening exercises to support the joint, a stretching program to reduce strain on muscles and tendons, as well as ergonomic recommendations aimed at adjusting daily habits and minimizing biomechanical stressors.
-All interventions are individualized according to the needs of the patient and the nature of the condition, in order to achieve the best possible recovery.
-A holistic approach yields the most effective results.
+Treatment is effectively combined with other methods, such as kinesiotherapy to improve range of motion, neuromuscular strengthening exercises to enhance stability and movement control, and a structured stretching program to reduce muscle tension and relieve stress on tendons, as well as organic interventions aimed at modifying activities and avoiding aggravating movements.
+All instructions are individually designed according to the patient's needs and the characteristics of the dysfunction, in order to achieve optimal rehabilitation.
+A holistic approach leads to more stable and long-lasting outcomes.

 3. What is the difference between acute and chronic low back pain?